-- Advance our lead oncology drug candidate, FLX475, through clinical development to commercialization in "charged" tumor types, which represent cancer types we believe are most likely to respond to FLX475.
-We expect to rapidly evaluate FLX475's efficacy in multiple tumor types both as a monotherapy and in combination with other immuno-oncology agents such as programmed cell death 1 ("PD-1") checkpoint inhibitor.
-Our goal is to expeditiously progress into registration trials to ultimately enable treatment of cancer patients for whom current treatments are inadequate. - Enhance the impact of our lead inflammation drug candidate, RPT193, by expanding development across multiple allergic diseases.
+Advance our lead oncology drug candidate, FLX475, through clinical development to commercialization in charged tumor types, which represent cancer types we believe are most likely to respond to FLX475.
+We are evaluating FLX475's efficacy in multiple tumor types both as a single agent and in combination with other immuno-oncology agents such as a programmed cell death 1 ("PD-1") checkpoint inhibitor.
+Our goal is to expeditiously progress into registration trials to ultimately enable treatment of cancer patients for whom current treatments are inadequate.

+- Advance our lead inflammation drug candidate, RPT193, through clinical development across multiple inflammatory diseases.
 We are initially developing RPT193 for AD because the characteristics of the disease present an opportunity to rapidly demonstrate RPT193's anti-inflammatory effect.
-We believe RPT193's anti-inflammatory effect, along with convenient oral administration and a good safety profile, would potentially translate clinically in a variety of allergic diseases beyond AD, including allergic asthma, chronic urticaria, chronic rhinosinusitis, allergic conjunctivitis and eosinophilic esophagitis. - Develop and advance a preclinical GCN2 inhibitor into clinical trials.
+We believe RPT193's anti-inflammatory effect, along with its convenient oral administration and good safety profile both in preclinical studies and in healthy volunteers, has potential clinical translatability in a variety of inflammatory diseases beyond AD, including allergic asthma, chronic urticaria, chronic rhinosinusitis, allergic conjunctivitis and eosinophilic esophagitis. - Develop and advance a preclinical hematopoietic progenitor kinase 1 ("HPK1") inhibitor into clinical trials.
 We view our preclinical programs as important drivers of long-term growth and stability of our company.
 Our goal is to rapidly advance our programs to generate validating preclinical data that warrant clinical development. - Expand our pipeline by leveraging our proprietary drug discovery and development engine and small molecule expertise.
 We believe there are additional identifiable targets that will be important to fundamentally modulating the immune response in the treatment of cancer and inflammatory diseases.
-We will continue to invest in our proprietary discovery and development engine and investigate several of our identified targets as well as generate additional target and drug candidates, including a future HPK1 drug candidate. - Utilize collaborations in support of our long-term goals.
+We will continue to invest in our proprietary discovery and development engine and investigate several of our identified targets as well as generate additional target and drug candidates. - Utilize collaborations in support of our long-term goals.
 We plan to selectively use collaborations and partnerships as strategic tools to maximize the value of our drug candidates.